evolvingweb/sitediff/README.md

 ### Docker instructions

 There is an up-to-date Dockerfile you can use in the git repo.
 It uses Ubuntu 16.04.
+Note that Sitediff will use 13080 to display the result server.

 ```bash
 git clone https://github.com/evolvingweb/sitediff